HQarroum/piaggio/README.md

 ## 🔖 Features

-- 📹 **Scene Detection** - Uses [PySceneDetect](https://github.com/Breakthrough/PySceneDetect) to extract transition frames from videos.
+- 📹 **Scene Detection** - Uses scene detection to extract transition frames from videos.
 - 🤖 **Semantic Fingerprinting** — Uses vector embeddings to perform semantic de-duplication of images.
 - ⬛ **Technical Frames Detection** — Filters out black and white technical frames.
 - 🖼️ **Image Deduplication** — Allows to semantically de-duplicate images in addition to videos.
+- 📈 **Plotting** - Allows to plot and visualize the image clusters.
+- 🦎 **Local-first** - Runs entirely locally, on GPU or CPU.

 ## 🚀 Installation